Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Strategy 3: Fixed dollar amount

 Some landlords aim for a specific dollar amount as their target reserve account balance.
-A common reserve account example mentioned is saving until reaching $10,000-$15,000 per property.
+A common reserve account example is saving until reaching $10,000-$15,000 per property.
 This figure is often seen as sufficient to cover many common major repairs or extended vacancies.

 Strategy 4: Capital spending study